amrelhmadi/contact_form/README.md

 # contact_form

+## description:

-Receved Email from website to your Email
+  -Receved Email from website to your Email.

+  -Data Collection.